 Alaska's sex trafficking law specifically exempts buyers from criminal liability through use of the phrase "other than a patron of a prostitute."
 However, buyers may be convicted under Alaska's prostitution law, a CSEC offense that distinguishes between soliciting sex acts with minors versus adults.
 When the victim is a minor, buyers convicted under the prostitution law face 0-2 years imprisonment and a fine up to \$50,000.
-"Online enticement of a minor" prohibits use of the Internet to solicit a minor under 16 to engage in certain sexual acts.
+Although not specific to Internet offenses, "enticement of a minor" applies broadly to a buyer who solicits a minor under 16 years of age to engage in sexual conduct.
 The prostitution statute specifically provides an affirmative defense based on mistake of age.
 Alaska's buyer-applicable CSEC law does not stagger penalties based on a minor's age, but penalties are not sufficiently high.
 Buyers who engage in prostitution with a minor face criminal asset forfeiture and restitution at sentencing.
-Possessing images of child sexual exploitation (ICSE) carries penalties comparable to those for similar federal offenses.
-Buyers convicted under Alaska's prostitution and ICSE offenses will be required to register as sex offenders.
+Possessing child sexual abuse material (CSAM) carries penalties comparable to those for similar federal offenses.
+Buvers convicted under Alaska's prostitution and CSAM offenses will be required to register as sex offenders.